Causal inference with misspecified exposure mappings: separating definitions and assumptions: Introduction

-This paper aims to separate the two roles, allowing experimenters to capture relevant aspects of the causal structure they want to investigate without making untenable assumptions on that structure.
-That is, the exposures are constructed to fill the first role but not necessarily the second one.
-This renders the exposures misspecified, motivating the investigation of estimation of exposure effects under misspecification that is the primary focus of the paper.

-The investigation starts by recognizing that the conventional definition of exposure effects is not appropriate when the exposures are not correctly specified, and the paper provides a definition of the effects that is robust to misspecification.
-The re-defined exposure effect is the average difference in expected outcomes for the two exposures under consideration.
-The definition has the advantage that it coincides with the conventional exposure effect when the exposures are correctly specified but remains well-defined when the exposures are misspecified.

-The paper next considers estimation of the exposure effects, with a focus on conventional estimators, including the Horvitz--Thompson and H{\'a}jek estimators.
-The main contribution is a proof of consistency of the estimators for the exposure effects under mild conditions on the errors produced by the misspecification.
-The critical condition is that the dependence between units' specification errors is sufficiently weak.
-Like the assumption of correctly specified exposure mappings, the weak dependence assumption is generally not testable.
-Its advantage is instead that it is considerably more tenable than the prevailing assumption; assuming the exposures are correctly specified is equivalent to assuming that the specification errors are uniformly zero.
+The paper demonstrates that separating the two roles nevertheless is practically viable by showing that conventional estimators of exposure effects are consistent for a generalization of the exposure effects under misspecification given relatively mild conditions on the specification errors.
+Like the assumption of correctly specified exposure mappings, these conditions are generally not testable.
+Their advantage is instead that they are considerably more tenable than the prevailing assumptions.
+Assuming that the exposures are correctly specified is equivalent to assuming that the specification errors are zero uniformly.
+To achieve consistency, it is sufficient to assume that the errors are not strongly dependent.
 Weak dependence allows for potentially grave misspecification as long as the units' exposures are not misspecified in the same way.
-The final contribution is a discussion about asymptotic normality and variance estimation.
-These tasks are less tractable than point estimation, but conditions allowing for some progress are discussed.
+This condition does not require that the interference takes any particular structure, making the results widely applicable.
+This comes at the cost of being somewhat opaque, but the condition is sufficiently approachable to allow experimenters to reason about it in practical situations, as illustrated by several examples throughout the paper.